Garden Advice

 Real Christmas trees fall into two categories – potted and cut.

 • Pot-grown trees are smaller and are more suitable for the outdoors.
 You can place them close to the entrance, in the back garden or even on a patio or balcony.
-Overall, spots where you’re likely to welcome friends and family.
+Overall, these spots are where you’re likely to welcome friends and family.
 Potted Christmas trees are easy to move around as they have no stand or skirt.

-• Cut Christmas trees, on the other hand, are larger and fit best inside the house, be it in a living room, dining room or the hallway.
+• Cut Christmas trees, on the other hand, are larger and fit best inside the house, be it in a living room, dining room or hallway.
 All cut Christmas trees are installed on top of a stand which also acts as a water tank.

 You may also like: